 Both bars are fully stainless steel, both bars have a nearly identical knurl profile, both bars have similarly recessed end caps, both bars have dual snap rings, and both are made in Asia.

 The biggest differences are price, sleeves, tensile strength, and termination points.
-The Vulcan Stainless Power Bar is $599 (shipped), so it’s costlier vs. the Power Bar EX.
+The Vulcan Stainless Power Bar is $599 (shipped), so it's costlier vs. the Rep Power Bar EX.
 It also has grooved sleeves, which are beautiful to look at, but certainly louder than the EX.
-The tensile strength of 240k PSI on the Vulcan bar well exceeds the 200k of the Power Bar EX.
-And lastly, the knurl execution on the Vulcan bar is practically perfect – it offers the cleanest termination points I’ve ever seen.
+The tensile strength of 240k PSI on the Vulcan bar well exceeds the 200k of the Rep Deep Knurl Power Bar.
+And lastly, the knurl execution on the Vulcan bar is practically perfect – it offers the cleanest termination points I've ever seen.

 This is a tough one for me.
 These bars are strikingly similar – I love both and I recommend both highly.
 I'm leaning towards the Power Bar EX because of the relative price and smooth sleeves, but it's damn close.

 You can read my full review of the Vulcan bar here.